SteinschneiderLab/lab-manual/resources/get-started-with-coding-in-python.md

 There is no right answer to this.
 But as a starting point, I would suggest the following organization on your computer.
 Create a directory called "Projects".
 This is where all of your projects will live.

-Inside Projects, I would then create an Archive folder for past projects, and then a separate folder for each active project.
-I would also create a folder called venvs to hold all of your virtual environments (discussed below):
+Inside Projects, I would then create an Archive folder for past projects, and then a separate folder for each active project:

 Projects
 * Archive
-* venvs
 * ActiveProject1
 * ActiveProject2
 * ...

-Within each active project, you often want a few clearly marked folders to organize your data, code, and other documentation.
+Within each active project, you often want a few clearly marked folders to organize your data, code, and other documentation, using common folder names across projects so it becomes easy (and second nature) to navigate your directory structure:

-ADD CONTENT HERE
+ActiveProject1
+* doc - text documents associated with the project, such as files for manuscripts, additional documentation for source code, and notes documenting your experiments
+* data - put the raw data here. organize in subdirectories as needed.
+* results - files generaed during cleanup and analysis.
+You'll often want multiple subdirectories to organize intermediary files like cleaned data, simulation results, and figures
+* src - put source code for your project here. you probably want a subdirectory system that stores source code files used in the core analysis in one place, and in a separate location, include a driver script (e.g., runall.R or runall.py) that contains all analysis steps from start to finish

+Be sure to name all files in a way that clearly reflects their content or function.

 ## What is a virtual environment?